dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

     "*" "/desy/Role=production/" desyprod

 In that case, any DN with the corresponding role will match.
 It should be noted that a match is first attempted with the explicit DN.
 Therefore if both DN and `"*"` matches can be made, the DN match will take precedence.
-This is true for the revocation matches as well (see below).

 Thus a user with subject `/C=DE/O=GermanGrid/OU=DESY/CN=John Doe` and role `/desy/Role=production` will be mapped to username `desyprod` via